carbon-language/carbon-lang/docs/design/generics/terminology.md

 In general there are a number of different type relationships we would like to express, and multiple mechanisms we could use to express those constraints:

--   Passing the same name as a type parameter to multiple interfaces to ensure they agree.
+-   Passing the same name as a type argument to multiple interfaces to ensure they agree.
 -   Have ways of creating new [type-types](#interfaces-are-type-types) from old ones by adding restrictions.